covid19cz/erouska-android/README.md

 ## eRouška release process

 eRouška uses GitHub Actions.
-A push to master branch triggers an app build.
-Then the app is published to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution).
+A push to master branch triggers an App build.
+Then the App is published to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution).

 There are two variants of the App: **DEV** and **PROD**. **PROD** is also built as an App Bundle artefact, that needs to be manually uploaded to Google Play.